Anadak-LLC/AcornDB/wiki/Data-Sync.md

 - Managing multiple Trees with the same sync endpoint
 - You want auto-monitoring with minimal code
 - Building multi-tree applications

-### Use **File System P2P** when:
-- Multiple processes on the same host
-- No network required
-- Desktop apps with multiple instances
-- CLI tools with shared state

 ### Use **Export/Import** when:
 - Migrating between storage backends